anongnix/4Plan/README.md

-GNIX
+4Plan
 ====

-This is a new Unix-like, ultra minimal system devloped by the friendly guys over at 4Chan's /g/ center for Technology.
+This is a new Plan9-like, ultra minimal system developed by the friendly guys over at 4Chan's /g/ center for Technology.